wireframe/wireframe.github.com/_posts/2013-11-12-cooking-osx-machines-with-kitchenplan.md

+---
+layout: post
+title: "Cooking OSX Machines with Kitchenplan"
+date: 2013-11-12
+categories:
+  - osx
+  - chef
+  - kitchenplan
+---

 > Provisioning a new OSX machine is a chore, and time is the one thing we never have enough of...

-Chef has made setting up production servers trivial.
+[Chef](http://www.opscode.com/chef/) has made setting up production servers trivial.
 Why not use Chef to automate setting up your development environment in a standard and reproducible way?

 # Kitchenplan to the rescue